WHAT PEOPLE SAY

 - Aspera Enterprise

-VITAC’s captions for prerecorded programming meet FCC offline captioning requirements and are offered in three styles:
+VITAC’s captions for prerecorded programming meet FCC closed captioning requirements and are offered in three styles:

 VITAC’s Multi-Language Subtitling team are experts at translation and the creation of subtitles in over 50 languages for niche customers.
 Video programmers and producers turn to VITAC for accurate translation, flawless timing, and quick turnaround.